glouppe/info8002-large-scale-data-systems/course-syllabus.md

 ## Reading assignment

-Read, summarize and criticize a major scientific paper in Large-Scale Data Systems.
+Read, summarize and criticize a major scientific paper in large-scale data systems.
 (See GitHub for papers and instructions.)

 .center.width-70[![](figures/outline/mr-paper.png)]